ZedUnknown/ChatGPT-Utils/README.md

 The current version only includes the **Token Counter**, but more utilities and functions are coming soon:

-- Automatic Update System - Currently, the `update_url` key has been restricted in many browsers, making this feature only available via the Chrome Web Store.
+- **Automatic Update System** - The `update_url` key has been restricted in many browsers, making this feature only available via the Chrome Web Store.

-&nbsp;

 - **Token Tracker**
 - **Multi-token Counters**